Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-As one can see, indices in the substitution rule dynamically adapt to the context of the expression.
-The first substitution introduces new dummy indices into the expression, which Cadabra readily introduces, and the second is written in terms of indices absent in the expression, which Cadabra has no trouble with, as the software only cares about relative index structures in substitution rules.
+Notice that indices in the substitution rule dynamically adapt to the context of the expression.
 Having briefly summarized the use of Cadabra, in the rest of this section, we illustrate the basic use of SusyPy.
-The rest of the chapter will consider the higher-level tools.